caiorss/Functional-Programming/LearnHaskell.md

 #### Haskell Features

 * Pure Functional programming language
-* Static Typed Language with Type Inference.
+* Static Typed Language with Type Inference (The haskell compiler deduce the types for you).
 * Lazy Evaluation ( Dealayed evaluation) by default
-* Haskell has no variables
+* Data Imutability/ Haskell has no variables
     * Values can be bound to a name and can only be assigned once.
     * Values can never change.
 * Haskell has not for-loop, while statements.